bi89/Export-JumpCloud-AD-logs/README.md

-# export-jc-ad-log
+# What
-Export JumpCloud Agent logs from Active Directory server
+Export the JumpCloud Agent logs tool from the Active Directory server
+# Who
+JumpCloud's Organization Administrator exports logs for the JumpCloud support team.